 The Fornello Sustainable Preservation Project focuses on the site in its early days of research and cultural landscape conservation.
 The program is an opportunity to experience and learn a wide spectrum of elements and aspects involved in cultural heritage preservation.
 The workshop also stimulates conversations and ideas around sustainable preservation, aiming towards a positive impact of these programs on local communities.

-Throughout the course of the 2017 two workshop sessions, we will work to:
+Throughout the course of the 2018 workshop session, we will work to:

 - stabilize cave entrances and the natural skylights made by the original inhabitants of the rupestrian site of Fornello using natural material as tufa blocks and lime base mortar;